Kasp100/Neoncode-docs/types_of_references.md

 A uniquely mutable reference can be provided either by passing or by copying the object.

 ### Using the `pass` keyword
-The `pass` keyword can be used to pass `own` references.
+The `pass` keyword can be used in expressions to pass `own` references.
-After passing a reference, the reference cannot be used anymore.
+After passing a reference, it cannot be used anymore.

 > This behaves like the oppesite of declaring a variable: after passing, the reference is no longer usable and usages .